-This major investigates life on earth.
-You’ll gain a broad understanding of the biological and physical sciences and prepare for a meaningful career in the health sciences, field or laboratory research, public service or teaching.
+Biology majors investigate life on earth.
+If you choose this major, you’ll gain a broad understanding of the biological and physical sciences; plus, you’ll prepare for a meaningful career in the health sciences, field or laboratory research, public service or teaching.

 A diverse biology curriculum

-In small classes, you’ll examine the workings of living organisms and the systems and processes that support life.
+In small classes, you’ll examine living organisms and the systems and processes that support life.
 You’ll study physiology, ecology, cell dynamics, the genetic regulation of plant and animal development, and much more.
 Our internships draw on Chicago’s world-class research, cultural and medical resources.
 You may study marine ecology at the Shedd Aquarium or advanced botany at the Morton Arboretum.
-This fascinating and demanding major will prepare you for success in a variety of rewarding professional fields, including health care, education and research.
-You can choose from one of three optional concentrations to align your coursework with you specific interests: health science, molecular-cellular biology and ecology-organismal biology.

 Amazing opportunities—on campus and beyond